 Throughout the first five years on the property, One Community will construct several key structures.
 These will include the Duplicable City Center, the Earthbag Village (Pod 1), Straw Bale Village (Pod 2), food greenhouses, and additional village models if possible.
 The expectation from residents working in these areas and visitors touring our community will be that the solutions we are testing and displaying are genuine and practical solutions.
 During this time the Phase I energy system (described above) will be completely developed and the new focus will be testing and monitoring this system, fine tuning and conservation strategies, and planning and implementation of next steps.

 This phase of development will be about monitoring all electrical energy being consumed and making expansion decisions based on needs and what we learn.
-The monitoring will be accomplished through meters for all individual living spaces and ammeters on any main power lines that would output the amps being used at that instant.
+The monitoring will be accomplished through meters for all individual living spaces and ammeters on any main power lines that would output the amps being used at that instant (see the Control Systems page for details).
 Since the voltage will be known, the power will then be a simple calculation done by either a designed system or one bought off the shelf.
 That power (in Watts or kW) will then be logged over time to get the amount of energy in kWh used during the course of the day.

-Electrical Power Monitoring will have displays at the source and connections to a Main Power Display that will monitor and control electrical energy management sub-system.
+Electrical Power Monitoring will have displays at the source and connections to a main power display that will monitor and control the electrical energy management sub-system.

 In short, hot water monitoring needs two pieces of data for each point: temperature and flow.
 For showers and the boiler, temperature can be replaced by an electrical power reading which will already be monitored by the electrical energy monitoring software and relayed to the Main Power Display.
 For everything else, temperature and flow monitors will do the job.